 Contextual Analysis: A Brief Socio-Historical Overview

-Andrew Wyeth painted Christina’s World when he was in Cushing, which is a town in the northeastern state of Maine in the United States.
-In 1939, Betsy James, who became Wyeth’s wife, introduced him to one of her longtime childhood friends and neighbors Anna Christina Olson, as well as her brother Alvaro Olson, who lived at a farmhouse.
+Andrew Wyeth painted Christina’s World while staying in Cushing, which is a town in the northeastern state of Maine in the United States.
+In 1939, Betsy James, who became Wyeth’s wife, introduced him to one of her childhood friends and neighbors, Anna Christina Olson, as well as her brother Alvaro Olson, who lived at a farmhouse.

-Wyeth also became good friends with Christina and her brother after Betsy introduced them, and reportedly spent a considerable amount of time with them as well as worked on his art in one of the upper rooms in the house.
+Wyeth became good friends with the Olson’s and reportedly spent a considerable amount of time with them while working on his art at the farmhouse.

 Who Was Christina Olson?

 Although we know Christina Olson was a well-known friend to Betsy James and later, Andrew Wyeth, she was a significant influence on Wyeth’s art.
-She has a poignant history because she had a degenerative disease that disabled her from walking, and she lived out her life at the Olson farmhouse.
-Olson’s disease became a topic of medical inquiry, and many sources say that her disease was muscular-related and possibly that it was polio, but according to medical sources, it could have been a variation of the Charcot-Marie-Tooth disease.
-The disease was for the most part undiagnosed.
+She has a poignant history because she had a degenerative disease that left her unable to walk, thus leaving her confined to the Olson’s farmhouse.
+Olson’s disease became a topic of medical inquiry and many sources claim that her disease was muscular-related.
+It was concluded that Christina possibly suffered from polio but according to medical sources, it could have been a variation of the Charcot-Marie-Tooth disease, which was for the most part, undiagnosed.

 Interior of the Olson House in South Cushing, Maine.
 Artist Andrew Wyeth spent 30 summers in this house, which was a subject of his painting Christina’s World (1948); Czymac, CC BY-SA 4.0, via Wikimedia Commons